Putting Collaboration into Practice.

 Impact of Global Trends on Supply Chain Management

-Presenter: Dr. Thomas J. Goldsby
+Presenters: Dr. Thomas J. Goldsby and Alicia Hammersmith

 Macrotrends represent major economic forces taking shape in our global community, forces that span industries, nations, and entire regions.
 They include population growth and urban migration, socioeconomic leveling (a growing middle-class), resource scarcity, and climate change.
 Some businesses are experiencing these challenges in 2014, and many others will in the not-too-distant future.
 These macrotrends will prove instrumental in how we conduct business in the future.
 The key questions of the day are: 1) How do these forces affect our supply chains?
 2) Is it possible to turn these challenges into business opportunities?

 Wrap up the loose ends with an expert panel consisting of our speakers.
 You’ll have the opportunity to get all your questions answered, and return to your organization prepared for improved collaboration across the supply chain.